Fresh Off Fifth Harmony’s European Tour, Pop Singer Aleem Premieres His Epic ‘Taken By You’ Video

 What’s the inspiration behind the “Taken By You” song and music video?

 “Taken By You” is a story about the desire for wanting that one person in your life and allowing yourself to eliminate any barriers that hold you back from truly being “taken.”
-The inspiration for the video came from the film Interview with the Vampire, where the desire for this individual has consumed me to the point where I see myself changing and needing help, but can’t drag anyone under the “spell” that has taken over me.
+The inspiration for the video came from the desire for this individual that has consumed me to the point where I see myself changing and needing help, but can’t drag anyone under the “spell” that has taken over me.

 Can we expect another album soon?